Ahadx488/customer-churn-ml/README.md

 - matplotlib
 - seaborn
 - scikit-learn
+- imbalanced-learn
+- xgboost

 ## Key Features

 1. Handling Imbalanced Data: The project implements techniques to help handle imbalanced data such as SMOTE, ensuring accurate predictions even when the dependent variable is underrepresented.
 2. Exploratory Data Analysis (EDA): The project features a stage of Exploratory Data Analysis (EDA), where we examine the data closely to identify trends and understand the reasons behind customer churn.
-3. Classification: The project employs a variety of models, including Logistic Regression, Random Forest, K-Nearest Neighbors, Support Vector Machine, XGBoost, and Gradient Boosting, to predict customer churn, with techniques such as class weighting and SMOTE used to handle class imbalance.
+3. Modeling & Classification: The project employs a variety of models, including Logistic Regression, Random Forest, K-Nearest Neighbors, Support Vector Machine, XGBoost, and Gradient Boosting, to predict customer churn, with techniques such as class weighting and SMOTE used to handle class imbalance.

 ## 📊 Model Performance Evaluation